T12z/TCNopen/trdp/spy/README.txt

                    |_| |__|__|____/|__|     |_____|__|    |_|

-This Plugin can be used to display packages containing TRDP (Train Realtime Data Protocol).
+This Plugin can be used to display packets containing TRDP (Train Realtime Data Protocol).

-You can apply your XML-config-file (for setup go [Edit]->Preferences->Protocols->TRDP and load your xml file there) for filtering and displaying.
+You can apply your XML-config-file (for setup go [Edit]->Preferences->Protocols->TRDP and load your xml file(s) there) for filtering and displaying.

 N E W S
 =======
+2022-03 Thorsten <thorsten.schulz@stadlerrail.com>

+ * Build for Wireshark 3.6 added.
+Minor upgrades in two calls.

+ * Added support for multiple XML definition files.
+Go to preferences, choose the first file in the dialog, then remove the file name in the text box just leaving the path.
+Be vary only to have consistent files in that folder, otherwise the parser will be pesky about it.
+On the other hand, it may help you spot these consistencies.

+ * Unfortunately, I noticed parsing TCP streams is generally broken, probably was before.
+I never needed it.
+Leave an issue in the tracker if it really needs changing.

 2020-12 Thorsten <t12z@tractionpad.de>

  * Updated handling of Bitset type (TRDP-type 1).
 Antivalents and Bitsets are displayed correctly now.
 The fall-back